TheTask/Grader-Rework/README.md

      * Capture the output and create the .txt files
 * **distribute/merge**: Should remain unchanged.

+### Rework
+The grader has been rewritten for MacOS.

 ### Update after first week:
 All the preparation is done, starting to attempt the rework next week.